 In addition to affect, I have also begun to study the context through which students are using the platform in order to understand their motivations; that is, are students logging in because they want to improve their math ability, or does their grade depend on them completing a certain assignment?
 Finally, I am currently mentoring a team which is working to prospectively predict student performance on quizzes using their activity patterns on the platform.
-This work is drawing on theoretical modeling of Item Response Theory as well as time-series analysis and modeling through deep neural networks (article in preparation).
+This work is drawing on theoretical modeling of Item Response Theory as well as time-series analysis and modeling through machine learning.
 Through this work, I have gained experience managing large and messy datasets.
 This has primarily involved working with interaction log and student self-report data modalities.

 My work in education has also focused on improving teacher outcomes.
 Over the last year, I have worked with the Cyber-Enabled Teacher Discourse project to develop an automated approach to teacher feedback and professional development.
 In this project, I have developed machine learning models to identify key elements of teacher speech that are associated with greater student engagement and learning.
 I am currently integrating these models into an automated framework where teachers can record audio of their teaching and receive feedback in the form of a smartphone application.
 This project has given me experience working with audio processing as well as natural language processing techniques.